 If you are considering ‘going guarantor’ as a director of a company, be aware that there are risks for you.
 In part 2 of this series, Caitlin Meers, Lawyer with Snedden Hall & Gallop, discusses what can happen when you sign a guarantee as a company director and the importance of seeking advice on financial documents.

-In part 1, Caitlin explained what can happen when you sign a guarantee on your adult child’s home purchase.
+, Caitlin explained what can happen when you sign a guarantee on your adult child’s home purchase.

 There is increasing pressure on lenders to ensure that individual and commercial borrowers are fully informed about their rights and obligations under loan agreements.
 In addition, lenders are increasingly requiring that loans granted by them are guaranteed to prevent default.
 A guarantee provides a ‘safety net’ for lenders, and attempts to reduce their liability when lending.